 “For example,” he continued, “this is especially important for people who use Exchange.
 Because Exchange communicates via local subdomain, If you use a local domain email, not setting your Internal Domains will cause things to break.”

 Finally, the Reports tab, which provides admins with in-depth visibility into their networks.
 The three most important sections of the Reports page are as follows:

 This section provides a real time look into your network activity.
 The report can be improved by making use of the “Filtering” section, found on the bottom of the left-hand sidebar.
 (Displayed here on the right.)

 “Say you’re a big company that does a million requests a day,” Harrison said.
 “You’re going to see a page full of requests from the last minute in Activity Search.
 But if you use filters, you can quickly and easily pinpoint problem users or domains within the last 28 days.
 You can even search a specific timeframe, which can be really useful when you’re doing incident response or forensic analysis.”
 One note with filtering is that these apply only after clicking “Run Report”.

 “The Reports section houses several helpful things, especially the Security and Cloud Services reports,” according to Harrison.

 The Security Report is almost identical to Activity Search, but specifically shows security events, such as botnet and malware requests, without the noise present in Activity Search.
 The new Cloud Services report is a great overview of cloud apps and IoT devices in your network.
 We’ve covered this report extensively on the blog before; read the full explainer by clicking the image below.

 The OpenDNS Umbrella Dashboard isn’t quite as challenging as some of the other security dashboards in the market today, however, it still has it’s own best practices to follow.
-Hopefully, this guide has helped you discover a few of the most important ones, but if you still have questions, you can explore the extensive documentation located in the Knowledge Base, or reach our world-class support team here.
+Hopefully, this guide has helped you discover a few of the most important ones, but if you still have questions, reach our world-class support team here.